 Once back in the Transvaal the Boers changed tactics from conventional warfare to a guerrilla campaign.
-With knowledge of the local terrain being vital in such a campaign, the Boer’s felt the Irish were ill suited for what was to come and disbanded both units.
+With knowledge of the local terrain being vital in such a campaign, the Boer’s felt the Irish were ill-suited for what was to come and disbanded both units.
 Some of the members stayed and fought with Boer units, but most left.

 MacBride would famously die in the execution of leaders of the Easter Rising.
-He wasn’t involved in the planning or leadership of the event at all, only becoming involved because he happen to be in Dublin for the wedding of his brother.
+He wasn’t involved in the planning or leadership of the event at all, only becoming involved because he happened to be in Dublin for the wedding of his brother.
 His execution probably owed more to his service in the Boer War than anything he did in Dublin.

 Blake would not enjoy any such national fame or celebrated death.
 He was found dead of asphyxiation in his apartment in New York City in January 1907.
-His gas stove had been left on either accidently or on purpose, we’ll never know, but Blake was dead at age 50.
+His gas stove had been left on either accidentally or on purpose, we’ll never know, but Blake was dead at age 50.

 The Boer War is little known or remembered in most of the western world.
-Later in the 20th century the segregated society in South Africa was so vilified for their racist practices that few were likely to sympathize with the plight of their ancestor in their fight with the British earlier.
+Later in the 20th century, the segregated society in South Africa was so vilified for their racist practices that few were likely to sympathize with the plight of their ancestor in their fight with the British earlier.
 But the conduct of the British toward the Boer population during that war was at the very least reprehensible, and abominable is probably more accurate.

 As the inmates weakened from starvation diseases like typhoid and dysentery ran rampant through the camps, much the same as happened in Ireland during the Great Hunger.
 It’s estimated that over 26,000 women and children died in these merciless camps.
-The picture of 7 year old Lizzie van Zyl (below), one of the victims of those inhuman camps, tells the story far more distinctly than any words can do.
+The picture of 7-year-old Lizzie van Zyl (below), one of the victims of those inhuman camps, tells the story far more distinctly than any words can do.